-The option to freeze certain foods means you can buy a whole pack of sausages or hot dogs, for instance, and use only some of the item at a time without worrying about spoiling.
+The option to freeze certain foods means you can buy a whole pack of sausages or hot dogs, for instance, and use only some of it at a time without worrying about spoiling.
 Simply break packages into single servings before freezing.

 Items that work well for freezing include:

-One of the greatest benefits of all is to be able to make larger-than-you-need batches of food to freeze in separate servings.
-There is no waste, and you’ve got ready meals available when you have no time or desire to cook.
+One of the great benefits is to make larger-than-you-need batches of food to freeze in separate servings.
+There's no waste, and you’ve got ready meals available when you have no time or desire to cook.

 Cooking for one is easier and more economical when you can use ingredients you have on hand.
 Buying exotic or expensive foods for a single meal typically isn’t cost-effective, so look for recipes that contain basic ingredients you regularly keep in stock, like:

 Similarly, you can repurpose the foods you prepare one night for other meals.
 A roast chicken or pot roast can create soup, fajitas and chicken salad.
 What you can’t finish in a few days can be stored in the freezer for even more mileage.

 Now, let's get to the menu(s).
 The challenge for the solo chef is to find dishes that will be worth taking the time to prepare.
 Ideally, quick, easy and delicious are the key experiences you're looking for.
 Salads and sandwiches are typical go-to's that can inspire infinite combinations.
 When shopping for your favorite proteins, select options that will make just the right amount, depending on your liking for leftovers.